Brookline Village station

 Brookline Village station is a light rail station on the MBTA Green Line D branch, located in the Brookline Village neighborhood of Brookline, Massachusetts, United States.
-It was originally a commuter rail station on the Boston and Albany Railroad's Highland branch; it closed with the rest of the line in 1958 and reopened on July 4, 1959 as a light rail station.
+It was originally a commuter rail station on the Boston and Albany Railroad's Highland branch; it closed with the rest of the line in 1958 and reopened on July 4, 1959, as a light rail station.
 With 3,230 daily boardings, it is the third-busiest surface station on the D branch and the sixth-busiest surface station overall.
-It is also the closest surface transfer between the D and E branches of the Green Line; Riverway station is about 1,500 feet (460 m) to the east.
+It is also the closest surface transfer between the D and E branches of the Green Line; Riverway station is about 1500 ft to the east.
 Brookline Village station has raised platforms for accessibility with low-floor light rail vehicles.